michaloblastni/BCI-working-from-distance/README.md

 TODO: https://www.quora.com/Which-intelligence-agency-has-its-dedicated-research-lab-that-does-research-without-disclosing-their-findings-tools-weapons-to-the-public-Which-intelligence-agency-is-known-to-accumulate-a-competitive-advantage-by

-Before a research, there is a literature review of the current state of the art.
+Before a research, there is a systematic literature review of the current state of the art.
 Then, you come up with a research question.

 ## Research question